 To clear cached data on your Samsung phone, you can release the storage under the “Settings” app: Settings > System > Storage > Cached data.

 However, if you seek to preview specific cached data before getting rid of them, you should use DroidKit to check and delete redundant data that is filled up in your Samsung device.

 If your Samsung phone happens to be equipped with an SD card, you can also try to fix the issue by pulling off its micro SD card.
 It has worked for a large group of Samsung Galaxy S9/S8/S7 fans since the issue occurred several years ago.
 To pull off its SD card, you can:

 This is also known as an Android factory reset.
 As I mentioned in the first part, if we break the Android operating system for unexpected reasons, we need to wipe the cache partition to bring the device to the initial normal condition.

 Before restoring to the factory settings, it is highly important to back up your Samsung data, involving photos, contacts, call logs and other important data.
 To factory reset Samsung Galaxy S9/S8/S7 devices, you can:

 Factory reset may take a few minutes to get your Samsung factory reset so that it’s better to perform this process with 100% battery left.

 As one of the most famous mobile phone manufacturers, Samsung smartphone is aimed at the high-end market.
 However, according to the survey, we find that more and more Samsung users have been faced with the Samsung device keeps restarting issue.
+To quickly fix this issue, you are highly recommended to take DroidKit as a try.
 It is a frequently-happened problem for Samsung users, so, please take patience to read this guide to find out the easiest way to address the problem.

 Product-related questions?
 Contact Our Support Team to Get Quick Solution >